 First love

 Again, I used the head of one of my old hand puppets from the classical German “Kasperle” puppet theater, the “Princess.”
-In the “Kasperle” universe, the role of the Princess is to be a good royal person, to be orderly and well-behaved, but foremost and ultimately to be courted and married by the Prince.
+In the “Kasperle” universe, the role of the Princess is to be a good royal person, whatever that means, to be orderly and well-behaved, and to live the life of a child until she is courted and married by the Prince or be given to him as a prize.

-I constructed the body from various aluminum kitchen molds and utensils and crocheted layers of flounces to lace the armor-like dress.
+Here, the Princess embodies the role of an active and self-determined woman who discovers her own desires and sensuality as well as her boundaries.
+Accordingly, I constructed the body from various aluminum kitchen molds and utensils and crocheted layers of flounces to lace the armor-like dress with softness and sensitivity.
+The collaged title on her skirt can also be read as a principle: “First: LOVE.”
 I added strawberry themed elements to tie in the symbols of love and passion as well as a bird for freedom and new beginnings.